Who says you need to pay $150 to $300 for a decent electric shaver?

-The 2100 has pretty good ergonomic design.
+The Norelco 2100 has a pretty good ergonomic design.
 It’s mostly plastic with about 20% rubber.

 You’ll notice that it has a blue trim that flanks both sides.

 That’s the rubber part.
-Power button is at the center (where the thumb is at on the right).
+The power button is at the center (where the thumb is on the right).
 The trimmer pops one the side – a good location for trimmer sideburns.
 But awkward for the mustache area.

 When you look at the lower front end of the shaver, there is a light that tells you if this razor needs charging.

 Even though this product does not come with a cleaning station (which adds to the operating expense), it is easy to clean.
-The head pops open and you can clean this part under running water.
+The head pops open, and you can wash this part under running water.